Emburse Assurance Overview for Emburse Professional

 Check What It Checks What It Means for Reviewers

-Itemized Receipt Detection Flags meal receipts that lack required line-item detail Helps reviewers identify receipts that may not meet itemization policies
+Non-Itemized Receipt Emburse AI will flag any meal receipt over $25 which is not itemized.
+Helps reviewers identify receipts that may not meet itemization policies

-Alcohol Detection Flags any receipt where alcohol is detected Helps reviewers identify expenses that may require policy review
+Alcohol Purchase Emburse AI will identify if alcohol is present on meal receipts.
+Helps reviewers identify expenses that may require policy review

-Emburse Assurance helps users correct common receipt and expense issues earlier so reports can move through review with fewer delays.
+Emburse Assurance helps submitters correct common receipt and expense issues earlier so reports can move through the approval process with fewer delays.

 Users typically interact with Emburse Assurance by